There is something fishy happening with the menu at The Plough, in Alnwick. Savour went to investigate

 Fish lovers take heed, it has emerged that The Plough’s new menu is going down swimmingly with visitors.
 The trendy, boutique restaurant is the ‘plaice’ to be in Alnwick – and it is now offering the same juicy morsels that you’ll find at its sister restaurant, The Jolly Fisherman, in Craster, Northumberland.

-Renamed The Jolly Fisherman at The Plough, the restaurant serves up dishes such as Craster crab thermidor and sticky apples and rye bread.
+Renamed The Jolly Fisherman at The Plough, the restaurant serves dishes such as Craster crab thermidor, sticky apples, and rye bread.
 But cast your rods aside, as it is not just fish dishes.
-There is also a good selection of locally-sourced meat too, such as Northumbrian sirloin steak and pressed belly of organic pork.
+There is also a good selection of locally sourced meat too, such as Northumbrian sirloin steak and pressed belly of organic pork.
 Savour put the new menu to the test …

 Sauté king scallops